Bradford: Sport

+Bradford Hockey Club is a field hockey club that competes in the North Hockey League and the Yorkshire & North East Hockey League.

+Odsal Stadium is also the home of regular national BriSCA Formula 1 Stock Cars and BriSCA Formula 2 Stock Cars race meetings.
+The venue has hosted stock car and banger racing in the multi-use stadium since 23 June 1945, however the end of speedway racing in 1997 brought stock car racing in Bradford to a temporary close when the shale track was removed.
+The sport was revived at Odsal in 2021 with a brand new track surface, and is managed by Yorstox who also host meetings at Owlerton Stadium in Sheffield.

-The defunct Bradford Dukes speedway team raced at Odsal.
+The defunct Bradford Dukes speedway team raced at Odsal until 1997.
 Speedway was staged at Greenfields Stadium in the pioneer days, when it was known as the Autodrome in the early 1960s.
 Odsal opened its doors in 1945 and continued in the late 1950s.
 It entered a team in the 1960 Provincial League then fell dormant until the 1970s when it re-opened.
 The track staged a Speedway World Final.
 The speedway team rode under a number of names—probably the longest running was Bradford Northern—in common with the Rugby League team.
-This was changed to Bradford Barons—emulating the more successful Halifax Dukes.
-Eventually the Halifax team was brought to Bradford under the name Bradford Dukes.
+This was changed to Bradford Barons, emulating the more successful Halifax Dukes.
+Eventually the Halifax team was brought to Bradford under the name Bradford Dukes, who raced mostly on shale surfaces until 1997, when motorsports temporarily ceased at Odsal.

-Joe Johnson is a retired professional snooker player from Bradford who won the 1986 World Snooker Championship.